informationtechs/eachjs/README.md

 EachJS v1.0 was officially released on 1/29/2016.
 You are welcomed and encouraged to make contributions, including enhancing/debugging source codes, creating examples, writing unit testings, making videos, correcting mistakes, and providing suggestions.
 We'll evaluate your contribution every 3 months.
 Key contributors will be credited on this page.

+Any quesitons or suggestions, please send to informationtechs@gmail.com.